WaterBender231/wef-nexus-online-course/solutions/73Examples/738Biogas.md

 table: Kossmann et al. n.d.; cited from Vögeli et al. 2014

 Anaerobic digestion can greatly increase energy security, since biogas is a non-fossil fuel that is easily storable and transportable.
-As shown in the previous slides, most biogas is used for power and/or heat generation.
+As shown in the previous sections, most biogas is used for power and/or heat generation.
 Furthermore, if the biogas is purified to biomethane, it can be injected into the natural gas grid or be compressed and used as a fuel for vehicles (Kaltschmitt et al. 2009).
 Additionally, with low-tech solutions available, it can provide energy for heat in decentralized and rural settings.
 The table shows further usages, if the gas is not to be processed (Vögeli et al. 2014).
 (Putting the numbers into context: In a simple setup, 10kg of biowaste make for roughly 1m³ or 1000l of biogas (Vögeli et al. 2014))
 When an increasing amount of biowaste is used, the land competition for energy crops and food-crops could potentially be reduced.
 The co-production of nutrient-rich wet fertilizer can provide favorable conditions for crops and can substitute fossil-based products (Vögeli et al. 2014).